Restricting themselves to game pointed and flushed by the dogs, Roy Bebbington and a friend manage to snatch some roughshooting in North Yorkshire

 All the game found within the ghyll is truly wild, and its type and number differ on each visit, which all adds to the excitement of the outing.
 We only take shots at game pointed and flushed by the dogs, and this takes discipline and self- control.
 On occasions it can be frustrating to stand back and watch game that has failed to sit to a point, either flush or run off, while being well within range, but this is another small way in which we ensure that we will always have another opportunity on another day.

-Two experienced gundogs
+Roughshooting with two experienced gundogs

 We took two experienced gundogs and initially worked them individually, allowing all of their previous experience to dictate to us (not us to them) the route we would take and the area to be covered.